emlabor/MockSecurity/README.md

 # Mock Security
 This project was created for *CSCI-UA 9480*, Introduction to Computer Security.
 I performed four different attacks on DVWA, the Damn Vulnerable Web Application.
-Full report available as a PDF.
+Full report available in PDF.

 #### Attack 1: Blind SQL Injection
 For the first attack I use a blind SQL injection to steal users’ authentication information from the DVWA database.
 The attack is similar to a regular SQL injection except little to no feedback is displayed onscreen, so I have to do more guessing.
 For this I use Burp Suite and the SQL injection tool SQLMap.